Skip to content

 print(f" {e['src']} -> {e['dst']}:{e['port']} ({e['protocol']})")

 A spike in denied Modbus connections from an unexpected source IP warrants immediate investigation.
-It indicates either a misconfigured device or a scanning attempt.
+The spike indicates a misconfigured device or a scanning attempt.

 Stateful firewalls track connections

 Stateful inspection eliminates the need for broad return-traffic rules.
-Use stateful firewalls at every zone boundary.
+Deploy stateful firewalls at every zone boundary.

 Rule order matters

-ACLs evaluate top-to-bottom, first match wins.
+ACLs evaluate top-to-bottom.
+The first match wins.
 Place specific rules before general rules.

 NGFWs inspect beyond ports

-Application awareness, TLS inspection, and user identity provide deeper visibility than traditional port-based rules.
+Application awareness, TLS inspection, and user identity deliver deeper visibility than traditional port-based rules.

-Firewalls block unauthorized connections, but they do not detect attacks hidden inside permitted traffic.
-The next page covers IDS and IPS, the systems that monitor for suspicious patterns within allowed traffic.
+Firewalls block unauthorized connections.
+Firewalls do not detect attacks hidden inside permitted traffic.
+The next page covers IDS and IPS — the systems that monitor for suspicious patterns within allowed traffic.

 • CompTIA Network+ N10-009 Exam Objectives, Domain 1: Networking Concepts